sunil-gumatimath/tab-organizer-chrome-extension/README.md

 - **Mute All Tabs**: Mute all tabs in the current window.
 - **Unmute All Tabs**: Unmute all tabs in the current window.
 - **Group Tabs by Domain**: Manually group tabs by their domain (e.g., all Gmail tabs together).
-- **Group Tabs by Names**: Group tabs by type (e.g., Social, Work, Shopping, News, Video, Mail, Docs) using smart URL and domain matching.
+- **Group Tabs by Names**: Group tabs by type (e.g., Social, Work, Shopping, News, Video, Mail, Docs, Dev, Travel, Finance) using smart URL and domain matching.
 - **Ungroup All Tabs**: Remove all tabs from any tab groups in the current window.
 - **Close Duplicate Tabs**: Close all duplicate tabs (same base URL) in the browser.
 - **Tab Count Display**: Shows the number of open tabs and tab groups in the popup.